What is Cloud Computing: Definition, History, Types, Deployment models

 7. Elasticity: is the ability to automatically scale up or down its resources concerning your application’s traffic.
 You can enable Elasticity on your cloud infrastructure using load balancing, auto-scaling groups, custom auto scaler, etc. It makes your system more cost-effective by only using the resources to handle the current demand.

 8. Agility allows organizations to quickly develop, test, deploy, and release and easily scale the Infrastructure up or down based on the traffic needs in a constantly changing business world.
-For Example, compared to the traditional approach, which usually takes weeks or even months to provision new Infrastructure before starting your development.
-In cloud computing, you can quickly start your development with a 10-node cluster and then easily scale up to 100 clusters based on your business needs.
+For Example, compared to the traditional approach, with cloud computing, you can start the development work by getting a 1-node cluster and quickly scale up to 100 clusters based on your non-functional requirements.

 9. Geo-distribution: refers to the practice of deploying cloud-based applications across multiple regional data centers around the world.
 It will help customers address their region’s performance, resilience, and latency and comply with data privacy regulations.
 For Example, Refer AWS cloud infrastructure has the most significant global infrastructure footprint, which supports geographical distribution extensively.

 10. Disaster Recovery focuses on quickly getting applications up and running after an outage.
-Outages can occur for various reasons, such as application failures, network issues, security incidents, natural disasters, human errors, etc. For Example, a high-traffic application with a global user base should replicate its data and systems across multiple regions.
-So, In the event of an outage, failover to the backup region can be quickly pointed to ensure uninterrupted business continuity.
+There are several reason on why outages can happen, including application failures, network issues, human erros, security incidents, etc. For Example, a high-traffic application with a global user base should replicate its data and systems across multiple regions.
+So, In the event of an outage, failover to the backup region can be quickly routed to ensure uninterrupted business continuity.

 What are the different types of cloud computing services (IaaS, PaaS, SaaS)?